Excursion to the Mekong Delta in 2, 3, 4 or 5 days, what to do?

 - on Dec 4, 2019 By: BN

 From 2 to 5 days, discover the fascinating region of the Mekong Delta and its vast labyrinth of rivers, marshes and islands, its floating markets, its little villages on its banks, its Khmer pagodas and languorous landscapes.
-A captivating destination that never sinks into the monotony that one discovers on foot, by bike, in sampan or on a cruise.
+A captivating destination that never sinks into monotony, it can be discovered on foot, by bike, in sampan or on a cruise.

 Visit the Mekong Delta in 2 days